SpektraSystems/Red-Hat-Modernize-Apps/04-reactive-microservices.md

 ## Before moving on

 Be sure to stop both, the cart service and the catalog service.
-Do this by clicking on the respective Terminal windows from which you started them and typing `CTRL-Z` to stop and send the respective running application to the background.
-Then at the command line, enter `kill %1` to stop each application.
+Do this by clicking on the respective Terminal windows from which you started them and typing `CTRL-C` to stop the application.

 ## Navigate to OpenShift dev project